altinokdarici/blog/src/content/blog/shared-instance-that-leaked-user-data/index.md

 The solution is straightforward: don't store request-scoped state in shared instances.
 But let's go further—**classes themselves increase the risk of this bug**.

 When you write a class, you create a container for state.
 Instance properties are an invitation to store something.
-Setters like `setContext()` or `setUser()` feel natural in a class.
+Setters like `setUser()` or `setUser()` feel natural in a class.
 The object-oriented instinct is to encapsulate data alongside behavior.

 In Node.js, that instinct will burn you.